Knitting Multistability

 \section{Abstract}

 Curved elastic shells can be fabricated through molding or by harnessing residual stresses.
 These shells often exhibit snap-through behavior and multistability when loaded.
 We present a unique way of fabricating curved elastic shells that exhibit multistability and snap-through behavior, weft-knitting.
 The knitting process introduces internal stresses into the textile sheet, which leads to complex 3D curvatures.
 We explore the relationship between the geometry and the mechanical response, identifying a parameter space where the textiles are multistable.
-We harness the snapping behavior and shape change through multistability to design soft conductive switches with built-in haptic feedback, and incorporate these textile switches into wearable devices.
-This work will allow us to harness the nonlinear mechanical behavior of textiles to create functional, soft, and seamless wearable devices.
-This includes but is not limited to the devices for additional cycling visibility and safety that we envision.
+We harness the snapping behavior and shape change through multistability to design soft conductive switches with built-in haptic feedback, and incorporate these textile switches into two wearable devices and one reconfigurable lamp.
+This work will allow us to harness the nonlinear mechanical behavior of textiles to create functional, soft, and seamless devices.